 give the gift of time

 Help your people complete their important personal tasks by providing some flexibility around their working hours.
 Allow for later start times, extended lunches, or earlier finishes.
-This will give employees a chance to get their shopping done, visit with loved ones, or dash to the post office to pop their presents in the mail before Santa’s deadline.
+This will give employees a chance to get their shopping done, visit with loved ones, or dash to the post office to post some presents.

 With panic buying being a common theme around Christmas, your employees will be able to save money by having time to plan and collect their shopping instead of leaving things to the last minute when work commitments are finally out of the way.
 This will also help to boost productivity as staff can remain focused on their professional tasks without the stress of trying to cram other obligations into the awkward hours around their workday.